Made to measureAll doors available in any size

 Bolt apertures should be cut on the underside of the worktop using a jig and should be no deeper than 25mm from the underside face.

 To ensure a permanent and watertight joint, a suitable sealer should be used on the worktops.
-We recommend either a standard clear silicone sealant or a colour matched Unika ColorFill joint sealant, available on our website.
-This should be applied to both joint ends prior to connecting the worktops together.
+We recommend either a standard clear silicone sealant or a colour-matched Unika ColorFill joint sealant.
+This should be applied to both joint ends before connecting the worktops.

 Furniture Doors 2024 All rights reserved.
 Privacy Policy Cookie Policy